InaJaweed/InaJaweed/README.md

 </p>

 ## <picture><img src = "https://github.com/0xAbdulKhalid/0xAbdulKhalid/raw/main/assets/mdImages/about_me.gif" width = 50px></picture> **About me**
-I'm a 21-year-old graduate computer science student based in England, and I'm passionate about coding and tech.
+I'm a 21-year-old BSc computer science graduate based in England, and I'm passionate about coding and tech.
-- 🌐 Passionate about learning C and Cyber Security
+- ❤️ Passionate about Software Engineering and Cyber Security
+- 🌐 Skills include C, Python, HTML, CSS and JavaScript
 - 🌱 Always eager to learn, grow, and explore collaboration opportunities

 ## Get in Touch